marcmarinam/obsidian-fmp/Free trial remake/Remake FT.md

 2. If we want to change the duration of a journey, we can't do it easily because there are only two underlying journeys on ecomm-gate that are shared between the titan journeys.

 On ecomm-gate's side, there are other problems:
-1. Free trial purchases use the same workflow as regular subscription purchases.
-So changes to coupon logic or
+1. Free trial purchases use the same two workflows as regular subscription purchases.
+So changes to business logic in those workflows can have unintended consequences.
+2. Eligibility for purchasing free trials is quite inflexible.
+We want to loosen the restrictions placed on users, and we'd prefer to have ecomm-gate be the source of truth rather than titan.

 ### Ideal solution
-* Free trial purchases are coupled with regular subscription purchases.
-* We have multiple free trial journeys, each with different durations and eligibility.
-* We don't want changes to subscription coupon logic to accidentally break FT or vice versa.
-* There's a many-to-1 relationship between journeys and coupons.
-* Free trial purchases have sufficiently diverged from regular purchases that we think it justifies a new mutation and workflow.

-Our proposal
+Our proposal is to introduce new queries, mutations and workflows exclusive to free trial purchases.
+That will allow us to isolate all the special logic we want to define and be assured that

 Our proposal is to introduce a new eligibility query and a new purchase mutation that encapsulates all the free trial logic, keeping it separate from a normal subscription purchase.
 And also, keep the relationship between journey and coupon 1:1.